 This type of experiment is also a good use of a 30-day trial.

 When was the last time you went 72 hours (3 days) without checking any email or social media?
-If you suspect it’s been a year or more, or only due to extreme circumstances like an illness, then I challenge you to attempt this.
-Make email wait for your goals.
-Don’t make your goals wait for you to finish your email.
+If you suspect it’s been a year or more, or only due to extreme circumstances like an illness, I challenge you to attempt this.
+Make email and social media wait for your goals.